Digitalization and the Critique of Critics

 Navigation

-Back in the days you needed cartographers and navigators for all kinds of journeys to help you with your route.
-Nowadays all maps are drawn and only need to be centrally updated upon changes and the navigation happens mostly automatically.
+Back then, you needed cartographers and navigators for all kinds of journeys to help you with your route.
+Nowadays, all maps are drawn and only need to be centrally updated upon changes, and the navigation happens mostly automatically.

 Merchant